arieselinger/us-embassy-bot/README.md

 ## 2. Configuration

-The `config.json` file should be filled out like this:
+The `config.json` file should be filled out like this if you would like to receive email notifications

 ```{json}
 {